 Asking where to find the best churros in Madrid is like starting a war.
 Both locals and tourists have their personal favorite, and mine is San Gines, which is probably the most famous place in Madrid.

-I know not everyone would agree with me, but I like their thin crispy churros with their hot chocolate, which is not overly sweet.
-The fact that it’s open 24/7 and you can feast on some churros even in the middle of the night is a huge bonus.
+I know not everyone would agree with me, and I understand these hotspots can overrated, but I truly love this place.
+I like their crispy churros with their hot chocolate, which is not overly sweet.

 Here are a few other places to check out.
 Let me know which one was your favorite when you get back!